CS-SI/SIRIUS/README.md

 ##### Zoom in

-The following command line will zoom in `input/lena.jpg` by 2 using periodic plus smooth image decomposition and zero padding zoom.
+The following command line will zoom in `input/lena.jpg` by 2 using periodic plus smooth image decomposition and zero padding upsampling.

 ```sh
 ./sirius -z 2 -d 1 \